 The simplicity, coupled with the wonderful “lean” feeling, has led to a lifestyle that I really, truly enjoy.

 The restricted timetable keeps me from spending money on snacks, desserts, and usually unnecessary side items.

 You may be wondering if I ever get “hungry”.
 The answer is yes, but our bodies actually cycle through hunger (Article on the hormonal effects of fasting)as opposed to get hungrier.

 This cycle means that the longer you abstain from eating, the less hunger you will feel.
 Crazy right?

 I may sound like a cheerleader for intermittent fasting, and I am, but the overall effect it has had on my life has been unbelievable.

 When I found intermittent fasting, I was 5’10” and 215 pounds of pure fat.
 While I am not a fitness model now, I am getting into the best shape of my entire life.

-This has helped in my financial journey as well.
+This has helped in my financial journey (Our article on our financial journey)as well.
 Where most people get hungry and immediately go spend money, I have a prescribed time I plan on eating, and that meal is already laid out for me.
 I don’t break that unless something seriously drastic happens, like Thanksgiving or Christmas.

 And as long as the foods fit into my calorie budget, usually 2100 calories per day, then I consume it!
 Sugary, fatty foods be damned, they all go in.